Skip to content

 Intelligent Verbatim Transcription

 Intelligent verbatim transcription is a type of transcription that captures the essence of what was said while still maintaining the speaker’s original intent.
 We also sometimes call it cleaned up verbatim.
-It requires a deep understanding of the subject matter as this type of transcription edits out distracting fillers and repetitions from the transcript.
+It requires a deep understanding of the subject matter, as this type of transcription edits out distracting fillers and repetitions from the transcript.
 These cleaned-up verbatim transcripts are helpful for interviews that will be used for research purposes.

-To create a cleaned-up verbatim transcript, the transcriber must deeply understand the subject matter being discussed.
+To create a cleaned-up verbatim transcript, the transcriber must have a deep understanding of the subject matter being discussed.
 They must also be able to identify when something was said with intention and when it was said off the cuff.
 This can be a challenge.
 However, it’s certainly possible with practice.

 The benefits of using intelligent verbatim transcription are that it can capture the real context of an interview while still being easy to read and understand.
 This makes it an ideal choice for research purposes.

-Intelligent verbatim transcriptions are helpful for those who want to review a conversation quickly or those who need to transcribe a file for legal, medical, or business purposes that won’t be needed for court.
+Intelligent verbatim transcriptions are helpful for those who want to review a conversation quickly or those who need to transcribe a file for legal, medical, or business purposes that won’t be required for court.

 To Sum It Up